pabloqb2000/js-maze_drawer/README.md

   - Number of cells in x axis
   - Number of cells in y axis
   - Size of cells
+  - Depth: whether to show the depth in a rainbow scale
 ## Notes
 More info about this algorithm can be found in <a href="https://en.wikipedia.org/wiki/Maze_generation_algorithm">Wikipedia</a>.
 ## Screenshot